turboapps/docs/building/working_with_turbo_studio/b-interface.md

 - **Build** button is to build your container image output.
 - **Build and Run** button is to build your container image output and then execute it for testing purposes.
-- **Run and Merge** button builds your container image and then executes it within Turbo Client Runtime environment.
+- **Run and Merge** button builds your container image and then executes it within the Turbo Client Runtime environment.
 Any changes made while inside the container environment will be added back to the configuration after the application is shutdown.
 This can be used to quickly set defaults in your container image.

 ##### Output

 - **Startup File** field is to set the path to the application which runs when starting your container.
 The **Multiple** button shows the **Startup File** manager dialog where additional settings can be specified.
 - **Output File** field is the name of the file that is created when your container image configuration is built.
 - **Project Type** dropdown allows you to set the type of output to generate.
 The following values are possible:
-    - **Layer (.svm)** is a bare Turbo container image file that can be push to Turbo.net Hub, used in Turbo Server, imported into the Turbo.net Client Runtime environment, or used as a dependency in another project.
+    - **Layer (.svm)** is a bare Turbo container image file that can be pushed to Turbo.net Hub, used in Turbo Server, imported into the Turbo.net Client Runtime environment, or used as a dependency in another project.
-    - **Portable Application (.exe)** is a packaged executable file which contains the Turbo.net Client Runtime components and integrates in to Turbo.net Hub or Turbo Server.
+    - **Portable Application (.exe)** is a packaged executable file which contains the Turbo.net Client Runtime components and integrates with the Turbo.net Hub or an on-premise Turbo Server.
     - **Standalone/ISV Application (.exe)** is a standalone executable file with no dependence on the Turbo.net Client Runtime or Turbo.net Hub.
 This output type requires an Enterprise or ISV license for Turbo Studio.
 - **Options** button shows the **Output Options** dialog.
 This is used to enable diagnostics for .exe outputs or configure **Portable Executable** settings.